The 7 days of the week in French: + Meaning & surprising ancient origins

 These days were only known to Greek astrologers and were not used by everyday people.

-From there, the seven-day week spread to other civilizations, which sometimes changed the names to their own language and beliefs.
+From there, the seven-day week spread to other civilizations, sometimes changing their names to their language and beliefs.

-The Romance Languages, such as French best preserved the ancient Roman names for the days of the week
+The Romance Languages best preserved the ancient Roman names for the days of the week.

 This is why the days of the week sound so similar in different romance languages.